anderlli0053/DEV-tools/scripts/README.md

 # About [S4Utils](S4Utils.psm1)

-_A PowerShell module for this bucket, which contains several functions to help building app manifests._
+_A PowerShell Script Module for this bucket, which contains several functions to help building app manifests._

 ## Functions